sonofagunn/amazon-sagemaker-architecting-for-ml/ProjectGoal.md

 test_v2.zip - a set of .jpg files for testing

 # Modeling Strategy
+Our strategy will be to convert the input dataset into the formats needed for SageMaker's object detection algorithm.

 # End Goal
 We aim to build a model that can be fed satellite images and identify locations of ships.
 Performance should be good enough to run daily on all new satellite images worldwide.